nicercode/2016-02-01-ResBaz/lessons/60-shell/index.md

 ls ~ /usr
 ```

 Now we can start adding more options.
 Recall that commands can take both options (with a `-`) followed by arguments.
-Let's add some to ls.
+Let's add some to `ls`.

 ```
+cd
-cd boot-camps
+cd gapminder
 ls -l
 SCI-5052:gapminder barneche$ ls -l total 48